Auth0 Appliance Infrastructure Requirements: Virtual Machines

 - CPU: 4 vCPU (2 vCPU minimum);

-- For Non-Production Nodes: 40 GB for system/operating system storage, 50 GB for data storage, and 50 GB for backup purposes (if you want to test the backup process).
+- For Non-Production Nodes: 4 drives: 40 GB for system/operating system storage, 50 GB for data storage, 50 GB for User Search, and 50 GB for backup purposes (if you want to test the backup process).

 - For three-node, high availability Production clusters:

-- One virtual machine should be allocated 40 GB for system/operating system storage, 100 GB for data storage, and 100 GB for backup purposes.
+- One virtual machine with 4 drives: 40 GB for system/operating system storage, 100 GB for data storage, 100 GB for User Search, and 100 GB for backup purposes.